AnhNguyenMaiHoang219/country-service/README.md

 ```

 The server has been configured to be run on port 8080.
 Therefore, the base URL is http://localhost:8080

+**Note: If the project is opened with IntelliJ IDEA, the dependencies installation and starting server can easily be
+done without the command above**

 ## API endpoints and documentation